 The Afghan junior women footballers said they were facing threats from the Taliban due to their involvement in sports.
 They had been originally due to travel to Qatar where Afghan refugees have been housed at a facility for the 2022 FIFA World Cup.

 Afghan woman footballers said they wanted to leave Afghanistan but were stranded after a bomb blast at the Kabul airport on August 26.

 They said Afghanistan national women’s team had already flown out of Kabul in the last week of August after an arrangement with the Australian government.
-They said the junior girl’s team were unable to get flights because they lacked passports and other documentation.
+They said the junior girl’s team was unable to get flights because they lacked passports and other documentation.
 The Afghan girls’ team revealed that they were hiding to evade the Taliban.